cesca95/TeleoperatedGroundRobot/README.md

 # Mobile Robot Teleoperation

-This project allows to read the orientation of the right arm estimated by three different sensors: a smartwatch, a kinect and a leap motion.
+This project allows to read the orientation of the right arm estimated by three different sensors: smartwatch, kinect and leap motion.
 The controller collects these data and evaluates the linear and the angular velocity to be sent to the robot in order to move it.

 ## The System’s Architecture